guoyilin/caffe/README.md

 # Caffe
-1. Implement triplet loss. see FaceNet paper.
+1. Implement triplet loss of facenet paper.
+Now this project is not finished, it needs to add l2 normalization later.